xiel/embla-carousel-wheel-gestures/README.md

 ### forceWheelAxis
-**Type**: 'x' | 'y'<br/>
+**Type**: 'x' | 'y' | 'both'<br/>
 **Default**: undefined

 Force an axis on which to listen for wheel events.
 Useful if you want to slide horizontally when scrolling vertically or vice versa.
+If you set 'both', the plugin will listen for wheel events on both axes and use the dominant axis to determine the direction of the scroll.

 ### target